 Once you finish your kitesurfing course, and we highly advise you to always take a course with an official school.
-You will be totally independent to navigate on your own but you should always keep in mind safety comes first, and that if we comply with a series of parameters, kite and safety can be the safest sport in the world.
+You will be totally independent to kite on your own but you should always keep in mind safety comes first, and that if we comply with a series of parameters, kite and safety can be the safest sport in the world.

 Aspects to keep in mind when you are starting out: